Bregaglia: Bondo

 Under the Carolingian dynasty Bondo belonged to the Ministerium Bergallia, which was a dependant of the early Bishops of Chur, though after 960 it was owned directly by the Bishop.
 The valley church of S. Maria at Castelmur is first mentioned in 988, while the village church for Bondo, S. Martino, was consecrated in 1250.
 During the High Middle Ages Bondo was part of several villages that were collectively known as di là dell'acqua (‘across the water’), which were part of the district of Sotto Porta/Unterporta.
 In 1367 Bondo, together with the rest of Sotto Porta/Unterporta, joined the League of God's House (German: Gotteshausbund).
 In 1380 it was first mentioned under the name of Bondo.
 In German it was also known as Bundth while in Romansh it was known as Buond.

 In 1552 the Protestant Reformation reached the village.
 During the 16th century some of the population left Bondo to Italy, and later to eastern Europe (either as bakers or soldiers).
-This trend has continued into the 20th century, except many now leave for northern Graubünden or the rest of Switzerland.
+This trend has continued into the 20th century, except many now leave for northern Grisons or the rest of Switzerland.

 During the Thirty Years' War the Three Leagues were rocked by the Bündner Wirren or Confusion of the Leagues, as the decentralized leagues fought each other over religion and politics.
 In 1621, during the Confusion, Spanish troops burned the entire town to the ground, destroying about 248 structures.
 The town was rebuilt along new central streets.